RobinU434/RobinU434.github.io/_posts/2025-04-13-blog-post-mtb.md

   - clinical research
   - database system
 ---
-# Developing a Database Application for Molecular Cancer Research

 *March 2020 - May 2021*

 During my time as a student assistant at the Institute of Medical Bioinformatics and System Biology (IBSM) at the University Clinic Freiburg, I had the opportunity to work on a project with real-world impact in the field of cancer research.
 Our team was tasked with developing a comprehensive database solution for the Molecular Tumor Board, which would store and organize crucial data for personalized cancer treatments.